Kristina-Pianykh/go-shell/README.md

 This is a fun little project for me to get more familiar with Go, its Stdlib and idiomatic use.
 So why the heck not?

+More on the background of the project in this [blog post](https://kristina-pianykh.github.io/blog/posts/shell/).

 ## Built and Run

 ```bash